getbraincloud/examples-unreal/README.md

 ## Installing brainCloud Plugin

-Find our latest releases of our Unreal client library [here](https://github.com/getbraincloud/braincloud-unreal-plugin-src).
+Find our latest releases of our Unreal client library [here on GitHub](https://github.com/getbraincloud/braincloud-unreal-plugin).

 # The Examples